tin6150/inet-dev-class/mapbox/README.rst

 * geojson, when imported in to MapBox Studio, is converted into vector tileset for efficient rendering.
 * density coloring is done by layer styling in MapBox studio (ie web app), though there maybe something in JS that can set/ovewrite(?) this coloring.

+* Brief doc on uploading data to mapbox studio: https://www.mapbox.com/studio-manual/overview/geospatial-data/ .  bottom of page has some tricks to shrink large .zip, though not sure if that will work for CA.

 Snipplet from stateData.geojson
 -------------------------------